 Funding.
 This work was funded by the NIHR School for Public Health Research (SPHR).

-interests.
+Competing interests.

+CA has received funding related to commissioned research from Systembolaget, the Swedish government-owned alcohol retail monopoly.
+No other competing interests declared.

 Contributors.
 FV conceived the study, conducted the statistical analyses and wrote the first draft of the abstract.
 FV and MH established the protocol.
 All authors contributed to the interpretation of the statistical analyses, provided input into the results, and were involved in subsequent iterations of the draft manuscript.
 All authors provided input in, and agree with, the final version.

 What is already known on this subject?